vincenzojrs/DPAS-LAB-M1-CODES/README.md

 1a.
 Make sure your VM is connected to internet: open Kali, firefox and go to "www.google.com" and check if you can get there.
 If not, you have to connect your VM to NAT (ask professor how to do that)

 1b.
 Install wondershaper via the terminal of Kali, and not via the mininet terminal.
-The minute terminal *IS NOT* connected to internet: you have no chance to download things from internet, from there.
+The mininet terminal *IS NOT* connected to internet: you have no chance to download things from internet, from there.

 ```bash
 $ sudo apt-get install wondershaper